-Asian Racing Conference
+Asian Racing Federation

 apan's advocacy led to the inauguration of the Asian Racing Conference (ARC), whose objectives are the promotion of horse racing, goodwill and mutual understanding among Asian nations based on exchanges among members.
+Later, the name was changed to the Asian Racing Federation (ARF) with ARC designating the conferences only.